ParserKt/ParserKt/README.md

 kotlinc -cp build/libs/ParserKt-*.jar
 ```

 Don't be scared!
-ParserKt is just a small library, even full-build won't take too much time. (or you can download pre-built [here](https://github.com/ParserKt/ParserKt/releases))
+ParserKt is just a small library, even full-build won't take too much time. (or you can download pre-built jars [here](https://github.com/ParserKt/ParserKt/releases))

 <a id="github-hided"></a>